August 30, 2020 8 min read 1 Comment

 Are you thinking, “ this seems excessive!
 An account for clothes?!”
 I’m going to stop you right there.
 What do you love?
 What things do you like to do?
 Wouldn't it be great if you had a small pile of cash to be able to do the things you love all the time?

 We like the idea of the 50/30/20 but be patient if your finances are not perfect right out of the gate, it takes time and practice, (every month), to build a solid budget that works for you.
-That 50/30/20 split might not be ideal for your lifestyle, that’s fine.
-Make it work for you and keep it consistent, your budget is YOURS, your roadmap your goals.
+That 50/30/20 split might not be ideal for your lifestyle, but that’s fine.
+Make it work for you and keep it consistent, your budget is YOURS, and your roadmap is your goals.

-Your budget is your tool to tell your money where to go (categories) and howYOU want to spend it.
-That is where the act of budgeting actually comes in!A personal budget will have two columns.
-Theestimated column and theactualcolumn, different budgeting tools might use different terms.
-However the concept is the same budget to budget.
+Your budget is your tool to tell your money where to go (aka categories) and how you want to spend it.
+That is where the act of budgeting comes in!

-Actual -what you actually spend in a month.
+Actual -what you spend in a month.

-Using an expense log/tracker which you can find inMy Money Playbook 1.0, write down your monthly bills, purchases, and payments as you make them.
-If you start writing down your transactions as you make them, you will find clarity quickly in how you are spending money and the daily act of writing your purchase down will save you time weekly and monthly as you add up your spending figures towards the end of each month.
+Using an expense log/tracker which you can find in My Money Playbook 1.0, write down your monthly bills, purchases, and payments as you make them.
+If you start writing down your transactions as you make them, you will find clarity fairly quickly when spending money by writing down your purchases.
+Meanwhile you’ll save time and energy out of your weeks/months from adding your spending figures on the go instead of waiting til the end of the month.

-The answer is yes, if you actually implement it and use it monthly.
-Your budget gives you insight into your spending habits, things you need to improve financially, ways to save and eventually track how to achieve your personal financial goals.
-Things like, buying a home, getting your dream car, saving for a trip.
-Your budget makes those dreams attainable if you use it consistently and hold yourself accountable to what you want to accomplish.
+Now that we know what a budget is and the basics of how to use it, do we know that it works?The answer is “yes” if you actually implement it, and use these methods monthly.
+Your budget gives you insight into your spending habits, things you need to improve financially, ways to save, and eventually tracks how to achieve your personal financial goals.
+Things like, buying a home, getting your dream car, and saving for a trip.
+Your budget makes those dreams attainable if you use it consistently and hold yourself accountable for what you want to accomplish.

 You will find that there is an immense sense of relief and freedom that comes from knowing exactly where your money is going and how it works for you!
-Take the guesswork out of your money and eliminate the stress or not knowing.
+Take the guesswork out of your money and eliminate the stress of not knowing.
 Start a budget and bring clarity to your life.